MicrosoftDocs/fabric-docs/docs/data-science/mlflow-autologging.md

     )
     ```

 2. Use the MLflow tracking APIs to log additional [parameters](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.log_param) and [metrics](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.log_metric).
-This will allow you to capture your custom metrics and parameters, while also allowing you to leverage autologging to capture additional properties.
+This allows you to capture your custom metrics and parameters, while also allowing you to use autologging to capture additional properties.

     For instance:
     ```python